smastrom/react-rating/README.md

 };
 ```

 Besides `itemShapes`, **all the properties are optional**.
-If a property isn't defined, no classes nor CSS variables will be added to the HTML.
+If a property isn't defined, no classes nor CSS variables will be added to the SVG.

 Just set the ones you need and that's it: